kaijianZ/rcos-status-updates/spring_2019/week1.md

 ## Anything Blocking?
 Before I can start developing the APIs, I still need more information about what kind of input the sensors are sending.
+I am still learning how to use cache in Django.